Stephen P. Morse , San Francisco

 For 1940 we decided to present a conversion utility that allows you to convert any of the approximately 150,000 1940 EDs into the corresponding 1930 EDs and vice versa.
 This was done so that a researcher could obtain a 1940 ED for an address or location by first obtaining the 1930 ED using the tools developed for the 1930 census (NARA website, One-Step ED Finder) and then translating that 1930 ED into a 1940 ED.
 The coverage would be close to 100% of the 1940 EDs, but the resolution (ability to find a small number of 1940 EDs from a single 1930 ED) wasn't very high.

-After we had worked with the 1940 ED description films, it became apparent we could also generate a street index (this 1940 One-Step ED Finder utility) for cities of 50,000 or more in 1940 from NARA film series T1224.
+After we had worked with the 1940 ED description films, it became apparent we could also generate a street index (this 1940 One-Step ED Finder utility) for all cities of 25,000 or more in 1940 from NARA film series T1224.
 This has a much higher resolution, making it possible to go from an address to a single 1940 ED in most cases in the larger cities.
 This 1940 ED finder allows you to obtain the 1940 ED for the address in one step.

 251. How can I view the census images online?